 Fresh asparagus is one of the heralds of spring.
 Although we can find it almost year round (due to imports), the best quality and quantity of asparagus comes in the spring.
 If you are an asparagus lover, try this lemony puree of asparagus soup for a spring or Easter dinner.
 It’s easy to make and can be made ahead to save time.
-My recipe serves two, but it scales up easily to serve a crowd for dinner.

 Being happily spoiled consumers who can pretty much get anything, anytime at the market, we may never understand how labor intensive many of our foods are to grow.
 That definitely applies to one of my favorite vegetables – asparagus.
 While available almost year round, it’s best in spring.

 Workers often start before dawn, sometimes in the moonlight, bending low and hand-cutting the slender green spears before they are bundled and delivered to market.

 A member of the lily family, asparagus spears turn green when the stalks burst through the dirt and encounter the sun.
 The sun-struck spears produce chlorophyll and turn green.
 If you dig under the dirt, you’ll find the spears are white.